alexstojda/SOEN341/readme.md

 ### Debug and Testing
 ## PHPunit
-First time you run PHPunit (click run on any of the files in tests) it will try to scare you with a big dialog box
+First time you run PHPunit (click run on any of the files in tests) it will try to scare you with a big dialog box If you already setup a PHP cli interpreter then just click the Fix button and you should be done.
+Otherwise follow **Add PHP cli** then select the new interpreter.

  @andrew redo... we need composer xdebug.. so I'll rewrite later